Chelsea486MHz/pangiopi/README.md

 ## Installation guide

 Clone the repo and navigate to `installation`.
-From there, run the shell script as an unpriviledged user:
+From there, run the shell script as root:

 `$ ./get_pangio.sh`